Bohemian National Cemetery (Baltimore): History

 The cemetery was built in 1884 and was added to the National Register of Historic Places on November 11, 2010.
 It was established by members of Baltimore's Czech community as a burial ground for Protestant and irreligious Czechs.
-The property is owned by the Grand Lodge Česko-Slovenská Podporující Společnost (C.S.P.S.)
-Benevolent Association of Baltimore.
+The property is owned by the Grand Lodge Č.S.P.S. of Baltimore Česko-Slovenská Podporující Společnost Benevolent Association of Baltimore, a chapter of the Czech-Slovak Protective Society.
+The C.S.P.S. is a benevolent society that was founded to help Czech and Slovak immigrants integrate into American society.
+The chapter was founded in 1880 by Vaclav Joseph Shimek, who was also the publisher of the Telegraf, the owner of Bohemian Hall, and a six-time president of Sokol Baltimore.
 Historically, buildings on the property were used to host social events, Sokol sports events, and other Bohemian/Czech cultural activities.

+C.S.P.S. plaque on a crypt at Bohemian National Cemetery, June 2014.

 Over the course of a decade, the Grand Lodge Č.S.P.S.
 President C. Jeanne Táborský and her organization have worked to maintain and repair the cemetery grounds and turn a small building at the cemetery into a museum and cultural center called the "Bohemians of Baltimore Museum".
 Since the neighborhood of Little Bohemia is long dispersed, the Bohemian National Cemetery is one of the few remnants of the Czech culture remaining in Baltimore, so the Č.S.P.S. has focused much of its energy on preserving the cemetery.